-Girl #1 is perfectly nice, smart, achievement oriented.
-She’s “factual”, up-front about what she’s looking for, and totally unabashedly missing the point.
-This girl comes off as cold and boring – when in reality, she’s probably neither of those things.
+Candidate #1 is perfectly nice, smart, achievement oriented.
+They’re “factual”, up-front about what they are looking for, and totally unabashedly missing the point.
+This person comes off as cold and boring – when in reality, they’re probably neither of those things.

-Girl #2 is a sassy, flirty, smart, witty girl with a great sense of humor.
-She’s also honest, up-front about what she’s looking for, and you want her to be your best friend, like now.
-For god’s sake, she even made a sex joke about reading!
+Candidate #2 is a sassy, flirty, smart, witty person with a great sense of humor.
+They’re also honest, up-front about what they’re looking for, and you want this person to be your best friend, like now.
+For god’s sake, they even made a sex joke about reading!